RuaraidhCurr/Notes/SalesForce/Apex/Invoking Apex/Asynchronous Apex/Batch Apex.md

 2. The job name
 3. The time internal, in minutes, after which the job starts executing
 4. An optional scope value.
-The number of records to pass into the `execute` method. e.g. the example passes the method an instance of a batch class `reassign`,  job name `job `
+The number of records to pass into the `execute` method. e.g. the example passes the method an instance of a batch class `reassign`,  job name `job example`, time interval of `60` minutes.
 ```apex
 String cronID = System.scheduleBatch(reassign, 'job example', 60);